anup-moitra/foundational-linux-training/02-virtual-lab-setup/01-setup-virtualbox.md

 ### 🖥️ Introduction

-In this chapter, we will guide you through the process of downloading and installing **VirtualBox** on your system.
-This step will establish the foundational virtual lab required to support your learning of Linux basics and prepare you for future topics.
+In this chapter, we will guide you through downloading and installing **VirtualBox** on your system.
+This foundational step sets up the virtual lab environment needed for your Linux learning journey.

-Before beginning, make sure you have administrator rights on your computer to install new software.
+Make sure you have administrator rights to install software on your computer before proceeding.

 ---